-The resource owner function (ROF) interacts with the authorization function (AzF) in the CAPIF core function through the CAPIF-8 reference point.
+The resource owner function (ROF) interacts with the authorization function (AzF) in the CAPIF core function (CCF) through the CAPIF-8 reference point.
 This solution proposes mutual authentication between the ROF and AzF.
 Besides, the messages exchanged between them are protected with integrity protection, replay protection and confidentiality protection.

+NOTE: The AzF is part of the CCF and is used interchangeably with the CCF.

 6.2.2 Solution details

 6.2.2.1 Mutual authentication

-For authentication between a ROF and an AzF, mutual authentication based on client and server certificates is performed using TLS.
+For authentication between a ROF and an AzF/CCF, mutual authentication based on TLS is proposed.
+The CCF is authenticated by the CCF certificates.
 The certificate profiles follow the TS 33.310 [6], clause 6.1.3a.
-The identities in the end entity certificates are used for authentication and policy checks.
+The ROF authentication can be based on the ROF certificate, the pre-shared key or password etc., and is left for implementation..

 NOTE: The structure of the PKI used for the certificate is out of scope of the present document.

-Editor’s Note: the need for Authentication between a ROF and an AzF in this solution is ffs.

-Editor’s Note: whether client certificate can be used here is ffs.

-6.2.2.2 Protection of messages between ROF – AzF
+6.2.2.2 Protection of messages between ROF – AzF/CCF

 TLS is used to provide integrity protection, replay protection and confidentiality protection for the CAPIF-8 interface.